 The Medical Scientist Training Program at IU School of Medicine is training leaders in academic medicine to support the development of independent scientific careers in medical research.
 The program centers on an integrated curriculum that combines a strong core education in medicine and intensive training in scientific inquiry.
 Successful completion of the program earns participants both an MD and PhD degree.
 Learn more about the Medical Science Training Program.

 IU School of Medicine and IU Kelley School of Business partner to offer the MD/MBA dual degree for highly qualified students who desire to complement medical training with a greater understanding of economics, finance, marketing and management of the health care system.
-Students in this program spend the three years of full-time study in the School of Medicine and then begin integrating course work with the IU Kelley School of Business degree requirements in the fourth year.
-The degrees are conferred simultaneously when all requirements for graduation for the joint degree student have been met in each professional program.
+Students in this program begin their medical training before integrating course work with the IU Kelley School of Business degree requirements.
+The degrees are conferred simultaneously when all joint degree requirements are met, which typically occurs after five years of graduate education.
 To pursue an MD/MBA, students must apply separately to both the IU School of Medicine and Kelley School of Business and be accepted by both programs to pursue the joint MD/MBA degree.
 Learn more about the MD/MBA Program.